NCAA bans 3 college basketball players for betting on their own games at Fresno St, San Jose St

 All three were released from their respective teams and are no longer enrolled at their previous schools.
 Neither school was punished.

+The latest case comes eight years after a 2017 federal investigation into off-the-books payments to players and their families that, at the time, was against NCAA rules and one of the biggest scandals in the sport's history.

-The growth of legalized gambling across the United States has raised concerns for college sports leaders and there have been scattered allegations, including some earlier this year, against programs involving betting.
+Since then, the growth of legalized gambling across the United States has raised different concerns for college sports leaders and there have been scattered allegations, including some earlier this year, against programs involving betting.

 The NCAA in June said that “several sports betting-related violations by staff members at NCAA schools” have been resolved in recent years and noted its enforcement staff was working on issuing notices of allegations in several ongoing gambling cases.